Zoghby Initiative: Current status of the plan

 So far, neither the Catholic Church nor the Orthodox Church has accepted the Zoghby initiative.
-Speaking for the Catholic Church, Cardinal Joseph Ratzinger (now Pope Emeritus Benedict XVI) commented that "premature, unilateral initiatives are to be avoided, where the eventual results may not have been sufficiently considered."
+Speaking for the Catholic Church, Cardinal Joseph Ratzinger (later Pope Benedict XVI) commented that "premature, unilateral initiatives are to be avoided, where the eventual results may not have been sufficiently considered."
 The Antiochian Orthodox Church was circumspect toward his initiative, declaring in October 1996 that "our Synod believes that inter-communion cannot be separated from the unity of faith.
 Moreover, inter-communion is the last step in the quest for unity and not the first."

 However, certain Orthodox leaders praised Zoghby's candor and goals; Bishop Vsevolod Maidansky of the Ukrainian Orthodox Church of the USA, for example, wrote that Zoghby "invites us all to an ecumenical metanoia, a change in our hearts from the habit of seeking even more excuses to refrain from Eucharistic Communion."
 Although Zoghby's proposal of double communion has not been accepted by the Catholic Church or the Orthodox Church, the initiative focused greater attention on ecumenical discussions and renewed efforts for East–West unity.

+On 7 April 2024, Patriarch Youssef Absi gave a speech at a book launching ceremony for the publication, سعي الى المصالحة الاخوية في انطاكيا, about the Zoghby Initiative.
+The following statements in the speech have been interpreted as a repudiation of or stepping back from the Zoghby Initiave: